locka99/cpp-to-rust-book/features_of_rust/multthreading.md

 * POSIX threads, or pthreads.
 Exposed by POSIX systems such as Linux and most other Unix derivatives, e.g. OS X.
 * Win32 threads.
 Exposed by the Windows operating system
 * OpenMP.
 Supported by many C++ compilers
-* 3rd party libraries like Boost and Qt will abstract away the differences behind cross-platform thread classes.
+* 3rd party libraries like Boost and Qt will abstract away the differences behind cross-platform thread APIs.

 All APIs will have in common: